kevinthedang/discord-ollama/docs/setup-docker.md

     * `SUBNET_ADDRESS = 172.18.0.0`
     * Don't understand any of this? watch a Networking video to understand subnetting.
     * You also need all environment variables shown in [`.env.sample`](../.env.sample)
-* You will need a model in the container for this to work properly, on Docker Desktop go to the `Containers` tab, select the `ollama` container, and select `Exec` to run as root on your container.
-Now, run `ollama pull [model name]` to get your model.
-    * For Linux Servers, you need another shell to pull the model, or if you run `docker compose build && docker compose up -d`, then it will run in the background to keep your shell.
-Run `docker exec -it ollama bash` to get into the container and run the samme pull command above.
 * Otherwise, there is no need to install any npm packages for this, you just need to run `npm run start` to pull the containers and spin them up.
 * For cleaning up on Linux (or Windows), run the following commands:
     * `docker compose stop`